-Per Turnpike management, to enhance customer experience and save operational costs, tolls are collected (currently \$0.26 SunPass® and \$0.75 cash for all axle classes) at the Dallas Mainline Plaza on behalf of the Turnpike on the CFX owned section of SR 528, and at the ramps for movements to and from the east at SR 520, (currently, \$0.26 SunPass® and \$0.75 cash for all axle classes).
+Per Turnpike management, to enhance the customer experience and save operational costs, tolls are collected (currently \$0.28 SunPass and \$1.00 cash for all axle classes) at the Dallas Mainline Plaza on behalf of the Turnpike on the CFX owned section of SR 528.
+Tolls are also collected at the ramps for movements to and from the east at the SR 520 interchange.
+These ramps were converted to AET on April 12, 2023, resulting in delayed collections from TOLL-BY-PLATE customers.
+The current toll amounts at the SR 520 ramps to and from the east are \$0.28 for SunPass and \$0.56 for TOLL-BY-PLATE for all axle classes.
+There was no change at the Dallas Mainline Plaza with the AET conversion of the SR 520 ramps.

 Table 27 presents the total transactions and the corresponding revenues.
 This facility was the second expansion project acquired by the Turnpike.
 The increase in FY 2019 revenue includes a one-time non-recurring amount of approximately \$600 thousand in additional collections made by CFX relating to their Pay by Plate revenue.
 Through February 2020, Beachline East Expressway experienced year-over-year traffic growth of nearly nine percent.
 Beginning in March 2020, traffic declined as a result of the COVID-19 pandemic.
 Accordingly, traffic declined approximately 31 percent for the four-month period ending June 2020, heavily contributing to the overall decline in traffic of 5.3 percent.
 During the first month of FY 2021, Beachline East Expressway traffic declined 16 percent compared to the previous year.
 Overall, traffic on Beachline East Expressway decreased 10.7 percent and toll revenue decreased 8.7 percent in FY 2021 due to the continued COVID-19 pandemic impacts on tourist activities in Central Florida, including the suspension of passenger cruises from Port Canaveral.
 In FY 2022, traffic on the Beachline East Expressway increased by 21.8 percent and toll revenue increased by 10.7 percent compared to the prior year due to the continued recovery in tourism from the COVID-19 pandemic and the resumption of cruise travel.
+FY 2023 traffic increased 6.6 percent and revenue increased by 2.6 percent, reflecting a return to normal tourism conditions and the \$0.3 million revenue impact associated with the 20-day Hurricane Ian toll suspension.